pprahas/SpotifyVisualizer/README.md

 # Technologies and Deployment Stack

+- User interface powered by React for dynamic functionality.

+- Backend utilizes Node.js and Express for communication with external services.

+- Docker enhances deployment, improving scalability.

+- Efficient data storage managed by MySQL.

-The user interface relies on React for its dynamic functionality, while the backend utilizes Node.js and Express to facilitate communication with external services.
-Docker enhances deployment for improved scalability, and MySQL is employed for efficient data storage.
-AWS serves as the cloud infrastructure for data handling and storage.
+- AWS serves as cloud infrastructure for data handling and storage.